Navigation: ENTERING AND PAYING BILLS >

 The fields that you fill in are as follows:

 •Vendor: Which vendor this bill is for.
 You can select the "<Add New>" item on this drop-down to add a new Vendor while you are entering the bill.
 For bills, you cannot just type in a Payee - it must be a saved Vendor.
+You can also just start typing the name of a Vendor and it will come up, via autocomplete.

 After you select a Vendor, if that vendor has a default Expense Account or Tax Code filled in, then if the relevant field here (the Account on the first splits line, or the Tax Code) is not already filled in, the default from the Vendor will be automatically filled in.
 Those default values are applied as soon as you move out of the Vendor field, to another field or another part of this window, based on the vendor that you picked.
 However, for technical reasons, if you go back to that field afterwards and make a different selection, no further changes based on vendor defaults will be made.